GitHub-JeetBhardwaj/StressDetection/README.md

 # Stress Detection

 ## Overview
 This repository contains the data processing, feature extraction, and machine learning pipeline for detecting stress and affective states using Empatica E4 wristband data.
-The project leverages both a known labeled dataset (WESAD) and an unlabeled dataset (ExamStress) to build a robust semi-supervised classification model.
+The project utilized both a known labeled dataset (WESAD) and an unlabeled dataset (ExamStress) to build a robust semi-supervised classification model.

 The pipeline extracts physiological features (EDA, HR, ACC, TEMP) over sliding windows, clusters the data to discover inherent patterns, and utilizes a self-training (pseudo-labeling) methodology with Logistic Regression to classify Baseline vs. Stress states.